top of page

 Biodiversity prediction in the Atlantic rainforest

-This work is co-funded by FAPESP (BIOTA, 2013/50297-0), NSF (DEB 1343578) and NASA, through the Dimensions of Biodiversity Program.
+This work was co-funded by FAPESP (BIOTA, 2013/50297-0), NSF (DEB 1343578) and NASA, through the Dimensions of Biodiversity Program.

 CO-PIs on the grant: